abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 The concepts of product and sum might already look similar in a way when we view them through their internal diagrams, but once we zoom out to the external view, and we draw the two concepts external diagrams, this similarity is quickly made precise.

-I use "diagrams" in plural, but actually the two concepts are captured *by one and the same diagram*, the only difference between the two being that their arrows are flipped - many-to-one relationships become one-to-many and the other way around.
+I use "diagrams" in plural, but actually the two concepts are captured *by one and the same diagram*, the only difference between the two being that their arrows are flipped --- many-to-one relationships become one-to-many and the other way around.

 ![Coproduct and product](../02_category/coproduct_product_duality.svg)

-The universal properties that define the two construct are the same as well - if we have a sum $Y + B$, for each impostor sum, such as $Y + B + R$, there exist a trivial function $Y + B  \to Y + B + R$.
+The universal properties that define the two construct are the same as well --- if we have a sum $Y + B$, for each impostor sum, such as $Y + B + R$, there exist a trivial function $Y + B  \to Y + B + R$.

-And, if you remember, with product the arrows go the other way around - the equivalent example for product would be the function $Y \times B \times R \to Y \times B $
+And, if you remember, with product the arrows go the other way around --- the equivalent example for product would be the function $Y \times B \times R \to Y \times B $

-This fact uncovers a deep connection between the concepts of the *product* and *sum*, which is not otherwise apparent - they are each other's opposites - *product* is the opposite of *sum* and *sum* is the opposite of *product*.
+This fact uncovers a deep connection between the concepts of the *product* and *sum*, which is not otherwise apparent --- they are each other's opposites. *Product* is the opposite of *sum* and *sum* is the opposite of *product*.

 In category theory, concepts that have such a relationship are said to be *dual* to each other.
 So the  the concepts of *product* and *sum* are dual.
 This is why sum is known in a category-theoretic setting as *converse product*, or *coproduct* for short.
 This naming convention is used for all dual constructs in category theory.

 {% if site.distribution == 'print'%}

-Interlude - De Morgan duality
+Interlude --- De Morgan duality
 ===

 Now let's look at how the concepts of product and sum from the viewpoint of *logic*.
 We mentioned that: